 The total financial value of levies collected by the scheme during the financial year.
+The Community Services Industry levy is paid electronically.

-For each worker, the amount of the levy is the percentage, prescribed under a regulation, of the ordinary wages paid to the worker.
+For each worker the amount of the levy is the percentage, prescribed under a regulation, of the ordinary wages paid to the worker.

-There was an increase in the financial value of the levy collected during 2023-24 compared to 2022-23.
+There was an increase in the financial value of the levy collected in 2023-24 compared to 2022-23.